astronomer/docs/learn/airflow-kafka.md

 2. Click Admin -> Connections -> **+** to create a new connection.

-3. Name your connection `kafka_default` and select the `Generic` connection type.
+3. Name your connection `kafka_default` and select the `Apache Kafka` connection type.
 Provide the details for the connection to your Kafka cluster as a JSON in the `Extra` field.
 If you are connecting to a local Kafka cluster created with the `server.properties` in the info box from the [Prerequisites](#prerequisites) section, use the following configuration:

     ```json
     {